jcoliz/AzDevice.IoTHubWorker/README.md

 # AzDevice IoT Hub Worker

-This is a toolkit for quickly creating IoT Plug-and-Play compliant control software for Azure IoT Hub-connected devices using .NET.
+This is a toolkit for quickly creating IoT Plug and Play compliant control software for Azure IoT Hub-connected devices using .NET.

 ## Why?